Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Gentle 'happy air' to ease anxiety

-Fast-acting, fast-wearing.
-Feel relaxed within 2–3 minutes of starting.
-Effects clear within 5–10 minutes of the mask coming off.
-No recovery period.
-No escort needed.
-No impact on the rest of your day.
+You’ll feel relaxed within 2–3 minutes of starting, and the effects clear within 5–10 minutes of the mask coming off.
+No recovery period, no escort needed, and no impact on the rest of your day — you can drive yourself home.

-Conscious and in control.
-Unlike IV sedation, you’re not drowsy or deeply sedated.
-You’re fully conscious, able to respond, aware of what’s happening — just calmer about it.
-Many patients appreciate this level of awareness.
+Unlike IV sedation, inhalation sedation doesn’t make you drowsy or deeply sedated.
+You stay fully conscious, able to talk and respond to the dental team, and aware of what’s happening throughout — just far calmer about it.
+Many nervous patients find this level of awareness reassuring.

 IV Sedation in Leeds